Inch of Mercury (inHg) - Unit Information & Conversion

 Common Uses

-US Weather: Barometric pressure in weather forecasts, NOAA reports.
-Aviation: Altimeter settings (US standard, some international).
-HVAC: Vacuum measurements, duct pressure (sometimes).
-Historical: Traditional US measurement since mercury barometer invention.
+US Weather: Barometric pressure in weather forecasts, NOAA reports - THE US standard.
+Aviation: Altimeter settings (US standard, some international - critical for flight safety).
+HVAC: Vacuum measurements, duct pressure, system diagnostics.
+Historical meteorology: Traditional US measurement since early 1900s.

 Real-World Examples